Joshua-Argyle/Joshua-Argyle/README.md

 ## About Me
 - I'm currently learning programming with classes, sql database creation, full stack development (Back and Front end).
-- My goals are to become an efficent programmer that can create a large scale program from start to finish!
+- My goal is to become an efficent programmer that can create a large scale program from start to finish!

 ## Technologies and Tools